icandea/IBM-DevOps-Course-Intro-to-Agile-Development-and-Scrum-Project/README.md

 # agile-final-project
-### Coursera: Introduction to Agile Development and Scrum - Final Project
+### Coursera: Introduction to Agile Development and Scrum by IBM
 ### Final Project Overview and Scenario
 ### OVERVIEW